Shippable/docs/sources/deploy/deploy-mvp-4.md

-page_main_title: Deploying a multi container application atomically to a single node of a container orchestration service.
+page_main_title: Deploying a multi container application atomically to multiple nodes of a container orchestration service.
 main_section: Deploy
 sub_section: How To

-# Deploying a multi container application atomically to a single node of a container orchestration service.
+# Deploying a multi container application atomically to multiple nodes of a container orchestration service.

-This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a multi container application to a single node of a container orchestration service like Amazon ECS, GKE or Docker Cloud.
-Deploying multiple containers to a single node allows the containers to communicate with each other over loopback network or via container linking and is useful in usecases where containers have dependencies.
+This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a multi container application to multiple Nodes of a container orchestration service like Amazon ECS, GKE or Docker Cloud.

 ##1.
 Building blocks and Setup